Contact Us

 Which States Collect and Do Not Collect?

-To date, a total of 45 states, including the District of Columbia, collect state-wide sales tax.
-On top of this, most local governments within the states also collect their own, except the following:
+As of February 2026, a total of 45 states, including the District of Columbia, collect state-wide sales tax.
+On top of this, most local governments within the states also collect their own.
+However, the following states do not allow their local governments to collect: For clarification, New Jersey still has an Urban Enterprise Zone, where a reduced local sales tax of 3.3125% is applied.

 What are the Sales Tax Rates in each State?